 Get Help for Synthetic Marijuana Addiction

 The outbreak of synthetic marijuana in Illinois might have affected you or someone you love.
-For this reason, Gateway Foundation offers substance abuse treatment programs for those in need.
+For this reason, Gateway offers substance abuse treatment programs for those in need.
 Our compassionate professionals utilize a number of beneficial addiction therapy approaches, including group and individual therapy sessions.
 Additionally, we offer Dual Diagnosis Treatment Programs designed to help people overcome co-occurring mental health conditions.

 Fake weed may seem harmless, but it can lead to a real problem.
 Get addiction help before it’s too late.
-Call Gateway Foundation now at 877.505.4673.
+Call Gateway now at 877.505.4673.